 No evidence exists around the monk’s punishment, but sightings report a ghost in the cloisters of nearby Black Friars, where it disappears through a wall.

 If we make our way to the fantastic Tyneside Cinema on Pilgrim Street, we find ourselves on the old site of the Grey Friars monastery.
 According to Vanessa Histon, staff once found the cinema a creepy place to work in the early morning or the late evening (2000).
 Many of the stories revolve around a shadowy, robed figure, or the sound of a man clearing his throat.
+I tweeted the Tyneside Cinema about it.
+Apparently, the figure favours the Roxy screen on the third floor.

 Do ghostly monks still tend the grounds, or do they just really enjoy films?